WeirdMidas/SkySceneAddon/README.md

 @Simple9 --协助诊断在Magisk低于19.0的不兼容问题
 @〇MH1031 --协助诊断位于/system/bin二进制工具集的不兼容问题
 @yc9559 -- Obvious credits that I forgot to put, SkyScene only exists because of him, the GOAT of the 2018-2020 modules
-@unintellectual-hypothesis -- by hybrid swap and some ZRAM diskzise
+@unintellectual-hypothesis -- by hybrid swap, conf_mi_reclaim and some ZRAM diskzise
 @lululoid -- I am very grateful for the customize.sh functions that allowed me the ability to change lmkd during installation, because of that I will recommend its module in my repository as a way to help you and thank you indirectly
 @Iamlooper -- For the magisk MMT Reborn template.
 Thanks to the template, I was able to replace the old qti-mem-opt template and keep all the features without extra additions!
 Also now the cpu usage of the module has reduced by 2%, little but useful
 @OneB1ank -- Thanks to him for his third-party management module.
 I don't know how to thank him because I couldn't get in touch with him, so I hope he doesn't get mad at me and understands my use.
 I give him full credit to the point that I recommend his module in my repository